nagarjuna00018/WebScraping-Assessment1/README.md

 # Web Scraper

-This Python script scrapes headings, subheadings, and code snippets from a website and saves the data to a CSV file.
+This Python script scrapes headings, subheadings, and code snippets from a website and saves the data to a CSV file, and guides.py file extract the nested pages of user installation guide data.

 ## Usage